-Zuzana Licko (Slovak: Zuzana Ličko; born 1961) is a typeface designer based out of the San Francisco Bay Area who was born in Bratislava, Czechoslovakia.
-Licko came to the United States when she was a child along with her family.
+Zuzana Licko (Slovak: Zuzana Ličko; born 1961) is a typeface designer based in the San Francisco Bay Area, who was born in Bratislava, Czechoslovakia.
+Licko came to the United States when she was a child, along with her family.
 She studied architecture, photography and computer programming before earning a degree in graphic communications at the University of California at Berkeley.

-Zuzana’s father was a biomathematician and at the University of California, San Francisco and through his job she became involved with computers during the summer months when she helped him with data processing work.
+Zuzana’s father was a biomathematician and at the University of California, San Francisco.
+Through his job, she became involved with computers during the summer months, helping him with data processing work.

 In an interview featured in Eye (No. 43, Vol. 11, Spring 2002), Licko described her creative relationship with Vanderlans: